 Special Equipment: Piping bag fitted with a plain 3/8-inch tip

-- 2. Pour the sugar into a baking dish and heat it in the preheated oven for about 4 minutes, until hot to the touch.
-Remove the sugar from the oven and turn the oven temperature down to 225˚F (110˚C).
+Pour the sugar into a baking dish and slide it in the preheated oven for about 4 minutes, until the sugar is hot to the touch.
+Remove from the oven and reduce the temperature to 225˚F (110˚C).

-- 4. Spoon the meringue into the piping bag.
-Alternatively, spoon it into a large resealable plastic bag and snip off one of the bottom corners.
-Pipe a log shape about 4 inches long on the baking sheet.
-Pipe two small blobs of meringue on each end of the log to make a bone shape.
-Repeat, spacing the bones a decent distance apart from one another.
+Spoon the meringue into the piping bag or spoon it into a large resealable plastic bag and snip off 1 of the bottom corners.
+Pipe a strip about 4 inches long on the baking sheet.
+Pipe 2 small blobs of meringue on each end of the log to make a bone shape.
+It may take a couple practice tries to get them to look the way you want.
+Repeat, spacing the bones a decent distance apart from each other.